ucsbjonas/typst/cs292g/lec1.typ

 ])

-We define some hardness asumptions for effective group action (EGA)
+We define some hardness assumptions for effective group action (EGA)

 #defn([One-way EGA],[